samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

   }
 }

-const person1 = new Person('Asabeneh', 'Yetayeh', 250, 'Finland', 'Helsinki')
+const person1 = new Person('Effiong', 'samuel', 250, 'Nigeria', 'Akwa Ibom')
-const person2 = new Person('Lidiya', 'Tekle', 28, 'Finland', 'Espoo')
+const person2 = new Person('Lidiya', 'Tekle', 28, 'Nigeria', 'Espoo')

 console.log(person1.getScore) // We do not need parenthesis to call a getter method console.log(person2.getScore)